GunnerLab/MCCE_Benchmarking/README.md

 #### Description:
 ```
 Description:
-Launch a MCCE benchmarking job using curated structures from the pKa Database v1.
+Launch a MCCE benchmarking job using either the curated structures from the pKaDBv1
+or the user's pdbs list.

 Entry points available at the command line:
  1. `bench_setup` along with one of 3 sub-commands:
   - Sub-command 1: 'pkdb_pdbs': setup data folders using the pdbs from pkadbv1 & the run script to run mcce steps 1 through 4;
   - Sub-command 2: 'user_pdbs': setup data folders using the pdbs provided via -pdbs_list option
   - Sub-command 3: 'launch': launch all the jobs via automated scheduling (crontab);

- 2. `bench_launchjob` used to launch a batch of size n_batch
+ 2. `bench_launchjob` used to launch one batch of size n_batch
     Note: This is a convenience entry point that is used in the crontab (scheduler);

  3. `bench_analyze` along with one of 2 sub-commands:
   - Sub-command 1: 'pkdb_pdbs': analyze conformers and residues in user's 'benchmarks_dir'; get stats viz experiemntal pKas;
   - Sub-command 2: 'user_pdbs': analyze conformers and residues in user's 'benchmarks_dir';

  4. `bench_compare`: compare two sets of runs
+    Options: -dir1, -dir2, -o, and two flags: --user_pdbs (absence means 'pkdb_pdbs'), --dir2_is_refset (to compare
+             a set of runs with a packaged reference dataset, currently "parse.e4".

+  (mce) >bench_compare -dir1 < d1> dir2 parse.e4 --dir2_is_refset -o ./output/dir/path

 ```